-From October, Google Chrome browser will start showing a “not secure” message on all websites that are running without an SSL certificate.
-They will also start showing warning messages when a user fills in a form on an insecure web page.
+From October 2017, Google Chrome browser started showing a subtle message saying “your connection to this site is not secure” on all websites that are running without an SSL certificate.
+They also began showing warning messages when a user fills in a form on an insecure web page.

 Previously SSL certificates were only required for ecommerce websites that accepted online purchases and took users credit card details.
 But with website security more important than ever, Google has decided to “force” all website owners to add this extra level of security, or pay the price.

 So it is crucial that if you own a website, you make the switch from http to https.